goingnowhere/composting-toilet-scaffolding/README.md

     the Four Way Cross joint.
     - structures.py contains the class to generate different structures that are combined to create a composting toilet.
 For eaxmple the modular Side Panel

+### Running Macro Files in FreeCAD

+The structure macro files can be executed in freecad in order to explore the models in 3 dimensions.
+To execute the files use the menu Macro > Macros... to set the User Macro directory in FreeCAD to /src/python.
+Once this is done you may need to close and reopen FreeCAD before a macro executes directly.
+You also may need to use the menu View > Standard views > Fit all to make the structure appear in FreeCADs view pane.
+Note the more complicated the structure the longer the macro will take to execute.

+Fittings macros are kept in a sub directory to keep the file system clean.
+This means that they will not run correctly as they depend on the file fittings.py.
+The work around for this is as follows:

+1. Open freecad with the User Macro Directory set to /src/python
+2. Execute the file fittings.py
+3. use the menu Macro > Macros... to hange the User Macro Directory to "/src/python/fittings" and execute the desired macro.

+### Accessing and Editing the files.

+The files are contained in the GitHub repository here: https://github.com/goingnowhere/composting-toilet-scaffolding.

+The files have been developed within the Visual Studio Code IDE.

 ## Appendix: Scafolding Joint Components